50 Interesting & Fun Facts About Louisiana State You Should Know

 Bald cypress trees in the bayou under a clear blue sky

-Louisiana is home to Super Bowl Champions New Orleans Saints
+Louisiana is home to the Super Bowl champions, the New Orleans Saints

 The world's first indoor movie theater was in New Orleans

-Built in 1896, Vitascope Hall was the first indoor movie theater in the world.
-The theater was established by businessman William Rock and Walter Wainwright and named for the vitascope film projector that played the movies.
+First opened in 1896, Vitascope Hall was the first indoor movie theater in the world.
+The theater was established by businessman William "Pop" Rock and Walter Wainwright and named for the Vitascope film projector that played the movies.
 Vitascope Hall is now part of a hotel and holds a historic marker commemorating its place in Louisiana facts and history.

 Famous author Anne Rice was from Louisiana

-Famous for her novel series, The Vampire Chronicles, author Anne Rice was from New Orleans credited the city for her artistic inspiration.
-Many of her books were set in New Orleans, including Interview with a Vampire, which became a movie filmed in New Orleans.
+Author Anne Rice, celebrated for The Vampire Chronicles series, attributed her artistic inspiration to her Louisiana roots.
+Many of her books were set in New Orleans, including Interview with the Vampire, which became a movie filmed in New Orleans.
 Rice also wrote the screenplay for the movie, which starred Brad Pitt and Tom Cruise and became a cult classic.

 Louisiana is a top strawberry producer in the US

 Strawberries are a top commodity in Louisiana and have been since 1876.
-Louisiana is one of the top 10 exporters of strawberries in the US.
+Louisiana is among the top 10 exporters of strawberries in the US.
 Every April, a strawberry festival is held in the town of Ponchatoula, one of the largest strawberry growers in the state.

 New Orleans is home to haunted bars